 For a complete list of exceptions, see the Ethics Commission’s Lobbyist Manual.

 Lobbyists must disclose each lobbying contact on their monthly reports; therefore, it is important to count such contacts accurately.
 Generally, the number of contacts depends on:

 - How many legislative or administrative actions are discussed;

-- How many people you are meeting or otherwise communicating with; and
+- How many officers you are meeting or otherwise communicating with; and

 - When the communication is made.